bsu-cs222-fall25-dll/Final-ExpenseTracker/README.md

 ### Suppressed warnings
 There are 3 suppressed warning currently in `src/main/java/edu/bsu/cs/Controller` in the `addTransaction()`, `removeTransaction()` and `openChartDialog()` methods due to their arguments being unused.
 These arguments cant be removed due to JavaFX needing them.

+### Additional Information
+Compared to the previous iteration the way you delete transactions is different.
+You click on the transaction and then delete instead of typing out the transaction id.